The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Introduction

 \section{Introduction}

-In the study of moduli spaces, it is a problem to provide compactifications which are functorial and with meaningful geometric and combinatorial properties.
-A leading example in this sense is the Deligne-Mumford and Knudsen compactification of the moduli space of smooth $n$-pointed curves.
-Another successful example is Alexeev's compactification of the moduli space of principally polarized abelian varieties, which extended previous work of Mumford, Namikawa, and Nakamura (see \cite{mumfordanalytic,namikawa,alexeevnakamura,alexeevcompletemoduli}).
-Compactifications of the moduli space of polarized K3 surfaces also received a lot of attention (see \cite{scattone,shahacomplete,shahdegenerationsof,laza,alexeevthompson}).
-This motivates us to consider Enriques surfaces, together with the compactification method provided by the theory of stable pairs (see \cite{kollarshepherdbarron,alexeevboundedness,alexeevlogcanonical,alexeevmodulispacesmgnw} and \cite{fujino,kollarhullsandhusks,kollarmoduliofvarieties,kovacspatakfalvi,haconmckernanxu} for recent developments).
+In the study of moduli spaces, it is important to provide compactifications which are functorial and with meaningful geometric and combinatorial properties.
+A leading example in this sense is the Deligne--Mumford and Knudsen compactification of the moduli space of smooth $n$-pointed curves.
+Another relevant example is Alexeev's compactification of the moduli space of principally polarized abelian varieties, which extended previous work of Mumford, Namikawa, and Nakamura \cite{Ale02,AN99,Mum72,Nam76}.
+Another case that was intensely studied is that of K3 surfaces, especially in degree $2$ see \cite{Sha80,Loo86,Sca87,Hac04,Laz16,AET19}.
+Similarly, compactifications of the moduli space of degree $2$ Enriques surfaces were studied by Sterk \cite{Ste91,Ste95}, who compared Shah's GIT compactification for degree $2$ Enriques surfaces in \cite{Sha81} with a semitoric Looijenga compactification \cite{Loo03}.
+In this paper, we study a special $4$-dimensional family of Enriques surfaces.
+By using the theory of stable pairs \cite{Ale94,Ale96,KSB88,Kol18}, we produce a geometric compactification which we describe explicitly and relate to other standard compactifications, such as the Baily--Borel.